-Question question and explanation of reasons (Yes/No or Not Known (?) or N/A) Ìs a Si 3a) / (Part 3b) (only if Yes in part 2a) - gnificant Effect Likely?
+Question question (Yes/Not) (If answ a) / (Part 2b) - Answer to the n and explanation of reasons o or Not Known (?) or N/A) wer in Part 2a / 2b is 'No', the to Part 3a / 3b is 'N/A') Ìs a Si 3a) / (Part 3b) (only if Yes in part 2a) - gnificant Effect Likely?
 No or Not Known (?) or N/A) undesignated nature reserves or parks.
 (Where designated indicate level of designation designated nature reserve is the Sandling Local Nature Reserve which is over 2km south of the site. through financial contributions.
 A combination of on-site mitigation and contributions to off-site measures can be secured via a planning application.
 Subject to securing appropriate mitigation the impact is not considered likely to result in a significant effect.
 6.2 Could any protected, important or sensitive species of flora or fauna which use areas on or around the site, e.g. for breeding, nesting, foraging, resting, over-wintering, or migration, be affected by the project?
 Yes As the site has never been developed for anything other than agriculture, it is likely that birds, insects, reptiles and small mammals, both protected and non-protected, are seasonal, regular or permanent inhabitants of the proposed development site.
 Potential impacts might include forced relocation, impact on breeding patterns, loss of food or habitat, and direct harm during construction.
 No As the site is in agricultural use, a degree of habitat transformation has already occurred, however, there are many small species of animal that will still thrive in a partially transformed habitat but will not be resilient to the construction of housing and associated infrastructure.
 It is possible for the features within the site which have the highest ecological value to be retained which will include the boundary hedgerows and mature trees.
 A CEMP can be secured to ensure wildlife and habitats are protected during construction works.
 Ecological surveys and mitigation will need to be considered and secured through any planning application.